| Abstracts |

 unified enhancement scheme.
 We also mention our view of some of the research

 challenges for this and other image-related areas in the future.
+4. Shai Dekel, Chief Scientist, Imaging Solutions, GE Healthcare Pathology is the study of diseases by

 examining body tissues, typically under magnification.
 Today, pathologists